scottlowry/ScottLowryNet/www/content/posts/how-i-built-this-blog/03-cloudflare-setup.md

 ## Implementation

 Enabling was a quick set up in the Cloudflare admin portal.
 I navigated to `Web Analytics` under the `Analytics & Logs` section of my domain's settings and enabled it.
-By default, it injects a JS Snippet to track visitors if the domain is proxied by Cloudflare.
+By default, it injects a JS snippet to track visitors if the domain is proxied by Cloudflare.
 This is great except it doesn't track any direct visits to `www` since it's not proxied.
-I instead opted to manually insert the JS Snippet myself using Hugo's `extend_head.html` partial.
-Using `extend_head.html` is the recommended approach as it keeps analytics separate from base templates and won't be overwritten during theme updates.
-Now visits are tracked for both visits to root and `www`.
+Azure is able to inject snippets in the body or head so I configured Azure to insert it in the head.

 # Final Thoughts